fandoghpaas/fandogh-cli/Readme.md

 ## Custom domain
-Normally your external services is accessible via `service-name-namespace.fandogh.cloud` on HTTP and HTTPS, but you might like to use your custom domain name, like somedomain.com. in order to do this you need to submit and verify your domain in fandogh, it's easy :
+Normally your external services is accessible via `service-name-namespace.fandogh.cloud` on HTTP and HTTPS, but you might like to use your custom domain name, like somedomain.com.
+In order to do this you need to submit and verify your domain in fandogh, it's easy :
 1. first run `fandogh domain add --name=somedomain.com`
 2. if you're adding a subdomain of a verified domain you don't need verification, for example if you already verified `tehran.myservice.com` then `api.tehran.myservice.com` doesn't need verification, you just need to add it.
 3. if your domain needs verification, it will stop and show you a *key*, you need to create a TXT record in your domain with the *key* value.